helpermethod/gscope/README.md

 # GScope

-GScope brings Kotlin's scoping functions to Groovy.
+Kotlin's scoping functions for Groovy.

 ## Features

-* *Typesafe* GScope is implemented as an extension module and compatible with type checking and static compilation.
+* *Typesafe* GScope is compatible with type checking and static compilation.
 * *Tiny* GScope has no external dependencies.

-## Installation
+## Setup

 ### Gradle